datavisyn/agency-jekyll-theme/_products/ordino.md

     file: ordino/Ordino_3.png
     class: ""
 features:
+  - header: Innovative Visualizations
+    text: Based on novel visualization techniques developed in the academic groups of the co-founders.
+    iconClass: bar-chart
-  - header: Ranking and scoring
+  - header: Ranking and Scoring
-    text: Flexibly rank and filter entities such as genes, cell lines, and tissues based on preloaded data, dynamically aggregated data, or additional meta-data
+    text: Flexibly rank and filter entities such as genes, cell lines, and tissues.
     iconClass: sort-amount-desc
-  - header: Innovative visualizations
-    text: We integrate novel visualization techniques developed in the academic groups of the co-founders.
-    iconClass: bar-chart
-  - header: Sharing and reproducibility
+  - header: Sharing and Reproducibility
-    text: Provenance tracking is where Ordino shines.
-User can jump back to any state of previous analysis, continue the analysis, or share it with colleagues via the browser URL.
+    text: "Analysis tracking is where Ordino shines: refine histories and use them to revisit an analysis or share it with colleagues."
     iconClass: users
-  - header: Data sources
+  - header: Data Sources
-    text: Load data from in-house databases, load public datasets such as TCGA and CCLE, or upload additional data from files.
-Your private version of Ordino can be extended to use your own data sources.
-Interested?
-Contact us!
+    text: Load data from in-house databases, public datasets such as TCGA and CCLE, or from files.
+We also provide custom solutions to handle your own data sources.
     iconClass: database
-  - header: Annotations
+  - header: Identifier Mapping
-    text: Flexible mapping mechanism that deals with multi-mapping and various annotations (ENSEMBL, GeneSymbol, etc.)
+    text: Flexibly resolve mappings between various identifiers and annotations (ENSEMBL, GeneSymbol, etc.)
     iconClass: share-alt
   - header: Extensibility
-    text: The base platform can be extended via a flexible plugin mechanism.
+    text: The platform can be extended using a flexible plugin mechanism.
 Possible extensions can be additional visualizations, data providers, and scoring capabilities.
     iconClass: cubes
 ---

-### Ordino
+### Target Discovery Platform

-Ordino is a web-based platform and brings interactive visual data analysis to the next level.
-It allows to interactively calculate scores, rank, filter and visualize datasets.
-Internal and external detail views are seamlessly integrated in Ordino to provide all the data and visualizations needed to identify analysis targets.
+Our Target Discovery Platfrom is a web-based visual data analysis solution designed to score, rank, filter and visualize datasets that provides all the data and visualizations needed to identify analysis targets.